pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 Leading the Chinese nation toward rejuvenation is not only the historical mission entrusted to the Chinese Communists by the development of China's modern history, but also the conscious choice and initiative of the Chinese Communists.
-Since its birth, the Communist Party of China has regarded seeking happiness for the Chinese people and rejuvenation for the Chinese nation as its original aspiration and mission.
+Since its birth, the CCP has regarded seeking happiness for the Chinese people and rejuvenation for the Chinese nation as its original aspiration and mission.
 The nature, ideals and purposes of the Party doom it to take the realization of national independence and the prosperity and strength of the country as her own